builder555/balena-control-logic/readme.md

 >>>     sleep(0.1)
 ```
 A message with payload '1' will be published under topic 'output' when all 3 topics (input1, 2, 3) receive message with payload '1'.
 Every time a message comes in, the output will be published, based on the current state.

+> N.B. mqtt connects to host 'mqtt' on port 1883